 1 | RECOGNIZE U.S. MILITARY BIRTHDAYS.

 Learn the service branch of your veteran employees and recognize them on their respective military branch birthday.
 See below for a list of significant dates to use as a guide.

-For example, in an ideal world, I’d want to know who all the Marine veterans were in my charge.
+For example, in an ideal world, I’d want to know who all the U.S. Marine veterans were in my charge.
 On November 10th, I would personally send them each an email saying, “Thank you for your service, thank you for being a Marine, and thank you for what you bring to the company.”

 If you’re worried that this approach might mean you could miss someone, then send a company-wide email instead: “Happy U.S. Marine Corps birthday to all the devil dogs in the organization.
 Thanks for your service.
 I’d love to hear, personally, what the Marine Corps birthday means to you.”

 Encourage your leaders to recognize the veterans on their teams, as well.

 Know who the military spouses are in your company and recognize them on Military Spouse Appreciation Day (the Friday before Mother’s Day.)

 I think most veterans would understand when I say that acknowledging my wife's service as a is more meaningful to me than being honored for my own.
 Military spouses are the men and women who support our warfighters from home, and they deserve just as much appreciation.